-Yes, students experiencing hardship or who are unable to travel to attend an In-Residence Workshop may be approved to attend a Virtual In-Residence Workshop.
-The Virtual In-Residence Workshop Request may be approved for various reasons.
+Students who are unable to travel to attend their first In-Residence Workshop in-person may submit a Virtual In-Residence Workshop Request form to the Office of the Registrar.
 Please reference the Ashford University Academic Catalog or contact your Academic Advisor for more information on how to apply for a virtual In-Residence Workshop.

-This interactive workshop contributes to students’ commitment toward lifelong learning.
-As practitioners, leaders, and scholars, students will engage in self-awareness and learn to become active participants in supporting their personal, professional, and academic goals.
+Each In-Residence Workshop prepares students for their Dissertation or Applied Doctoral Project and post-doctoral experiences.
+These interactive sessions offer students an opportunity to meet and collaborate with colleagues and faculty.
+The workshops help to ensure student success in the completion of their program.
 Students will consider what it means to be a participant of a scholarly community, and how becoming a scholar-practitioner can impact their professional community and future goals.
 Students will engage in the scholarly skills of writing, critical thinking, and research as they learn how to explore topics within their own discipline.
-Students will formulate questions and provide structured responses, discuss the results and impact of data, recognize the need and scope of research problems, and search for scholarly articles and documents.
-The dissertation and ADP processes will be introduced as students will connect their doctoral research project preparation to the rest of their scholarly journey.
-Over this important weekend, you will explore and refine your research ideas so you will come away with a specific research topic and potential method and design to use in your study.
-You will have the opportunity to learn research best practices and to better understand the doctoral study journey at Ashford University.
-For more information, please visit: https://www.ashford.edu/online-degrees/college-of-doctoral-studies/in-residence-requirements.
+The dissertation and Applied Doctoral Project processes will be introduced as students will connect their doctoral research project preparation to the rest of their scholarly journey.
+Students will explore and refine their research ideas and will come away with a specific research topic and potential method and design to use in their study.
+Students will have the opportunity to learn research best practices and to better understand the doctoral journey at Ashford University.